Last updated: 12-Nov-2008

 First of all, if you experience problems, and provided you have read this page in its entirety (including the FAQ below) but found no suggestions that fixed your problem, don't hesitate to ask the coordinator (obscured to thwart spambots, replace the at with @ and remove the capitalized word), or on the mailinglist.

-Although the current clients are pretty much bug free (that we know of) and are constantly being developed, it is possible that your particular setup is not happy with them, particularly PPC systems are subject to a lot of varying factors that may make client operation troublesome.
+Although the current clients are pretty much bug free (that we know of) and are updated when something is found, it is possible that your particular setup is not happy with them, particularly PPC systems are subject to a lot of varying factors that may make client operation troublesome.
 Below a number of known causes for instability, and appropriate fixes/workarounds are listed.

-Also heat related: due to the varying temperatures in a computer (custom) chips, RAM chips, accelerator and other cards may become unseated with time, strange behaviour like mouse, floppies etc. misbehaving, colours on the startup screen etc. could point to this.
+Also heat related: due to varying temperatures in computer use but also daily and seasonal temperature cycles chips, accelerator and other cards may become unseated with time, strange behaviour like mouse, floppies etc. misbehaving, colours on the startup screen etc. could point to this.
 Reseat (or just firmly push) chips to see if that helps.
 There are some other causes for this to happen as well, like plain old dirt between contacts or even cold solder joints or microfractures (which can develop due to heat/cold contraction).
-It is often said that a lot of equipment lives longer if it's simply always on, as the power and temperature surges/differences when switching on/off will place more stress on components than the extra wear for operating constantly.
-This will also increase your average keyrate :)
+A lot of equipment lives longer if it's simply always on, as the power and temperature surges/differences when switching on/off will place more stress on components than the extra wear for operating constantly.
+This will also increase your average client speed :) In fact, I use the client on my laptop to prevent the irritating fan spinup/down cycles and keep it at a level medium speed.
+The fan is a standard part and can be exchanged when it wears out, my sanity can not :)

 A higher than average stack is sometimes helpful too, try whether 200,000 bytes fixes instability.
 The 68k client sets it's stack to 64 KB on startup, the WarpOS client shouldn't need more than the environment default, but for PowerUp this might help.